nightness/schedule-later/README.md

 ## Stop Cancel Functions

-The `StopFunction` returns a `StopCancelFunction` when called.
+The `StopFunction` will return a `StopCancelFunction` when called with a stopTime.
 This function can be called to cancel a scheduled stop.

 ```typescript
 type StopCancelFunction = (stopRunning: boolean = false) => void